If The Bachelorette spoilers are any indication, Clare Crawley will get engaged and bow out of the show early in this season.

 We're hoping for the best for both Clare and Tayshia on their respective journeys, but face it, the odds are not in their favor.

 Why do we say that?
+Isn't it obvious?

-Which stars made it work?
+Which stars made their true love last?

 Our most recent Bachelorette, Hannah Brown a.k.a.
 Hannah Beast a.k.a.
 Alabama Hannah a.k.a.
 Beast Mode, comes in first, or last, depending on your point of view.
 Hannah got engaged to Jed Wyatt on The Bachelorette, but that was over by the time we got to the After the Final Rose special, at which point she asked out runner-up Tyler Cameron.
 (That short-lived romance fizzled also.)
 Hopefully Clare can clear this very low bar.

 Bachelorette Jen Schefft broke up with winner Jerry Ferris on the After the Rose special because she just "wasn't feeling it."
 Not even making it to the day after the finale?
 As we saw with Hannah Brown, Jen set a low bar set for everyone else at least.

 Clare Crawley's journey hasn't even aired yet, but she's reportedly found love with Dale Moss - and besides, even if The Bachelorette's 2020 season ends in shambles, you can't flame out harder than Jen or Hannah B., so she's already ahead two spots in these rankings!